kgeorgieva/cilib.github.com/_posts/2012-04-17-simplified-domain-string-grammar.md

 concurrent usage of the domain parser.
 Two possible fixes could be applied to resolve this issue:

-1. Re-create the parser each time and makes sure that each thread has its own copy.
+1. Re-create the parser each time, ensuring that each thread has its own instance.
 2. Make the parser stateless.

 Option (1) seems reasonable but has a massive amount of effort for very little